Amortized Probabilistic Detection of Communities in Graphs: Related Works

 \section{Related Works}

 As mentioned above, almost all previous works on GNN-based community detection adopt an unsupervised learning approach.
-The only previous supervised learning work addressing this task is~\cite{chen2018supervised}, which proposed a GNN encoding for graph nodes specialized for community detection tasks.
-For a fixed number $K$ of clusters, the model outputs for each node $i$ a softmax $\phi_{i,c}$ for $c =1 \ldots K$.
-The objective function is \eqan I(\theta) = \min_{\pi \in {\cal S}_K} \sum_{i \in {\cal D}} \log \phi_{i,\pi(c_i)} \,, \enan where ${\cal D}$ indexes the dataset and ${\cal S}_K$ is the permutation group over the $K$ labels.
-Thus apart from fixing a maximum~$K$ in advance, the model incurs the cost of evaluating $K!$ terms.
+The only previous supervised learning work addressing this task is~\cite{chen2018supervised}, which proposed two encodings for graph nodes specialized for community detection tasks (referred below as GNN and LGNN).
+For a fixed number $K$ of clusters, the models output for each node $i$ a softmax $\phi_{i,c}$ for $c =1 \ldots K$.
+The objective function is

+where ${\cal D}$ indexes the dataset and ${\cal S}_K$ is the permutation group over the $K$ labels.
+Thus apart from fixing a maximum~$K$ in advance, the models incur the cost of evaluating $K!$ terms, which makes them impractical for $K>8$ (see Figure~\ref{fig:training_time} below).
 More importantly, treating community discovery as node classification ignores an important inductive bias of the problem, as explained below in~\Cref{sec:acp}.

 A related supervised learning problem was studied in~\cite{dwivedi2020benchmarking} as a benchmark for GNN architectures.
-The task here is to find the members of each community {\it given a known initial node} for each community, and is thus not directly comparable with our more difficult generic setting.
+But the task here is to find the members of each community {\it given a known initial node} for each community, and is thus not directly comparable with our more difficult generic setting.

-{\bf Amortized Clustering.} The amortized clustering models we adopt in this work, reviewed in the next section, differ from previous works on supervised clustering~\citep{finley2005supervised,al2006adapting}, attention-based clustering~\citep{coward2020attention,ienco2020deep} and neural network-based clustering (reviewed in~\cite{du2010clustering,aljalbout2018clustering,min2018survey}), as these works focus on learning data features or similarity metrics as inputs to traditional clustering algorithms, while we instead model the posterior distribution of a generative model of clusters.
+{\bf Amortized Clustering.} The amortized clustering models we adopt and extend in this work, reviewed in the next section, differ from previous works on supervised clustering~\cite{finley2005supervised,al2006adapting}, attention-based clustering~\cite{coward2020attention,ienco2020deep} and neural network-based clustering (reviewed in~\cite{du2010clustering,aljalbout2018clustering,min2018survey}), as these works focus on learning data features or similarity metrics as inputs to traditional clustering algorithms, while we instead model the posterior distribution of a generative model of clusters.

 Supervised amortized probabilistic clustering was studied in~\cite{le2016inference,lee2018set,kalra2019learning} for Gaussian mixtures with a fixed or bounded number of components.
 In those papers, the outputs of the network are the mixture parameters.
 This differs from the models we use in this work, which instead output the cluster labels of each data point, and are not restricted to mixtures of Gaussians.